micahjmartin/main/FreeBSD.md

 	~ pass in proto tcp to port $iports
 	~ pass out proto tcp to port $iports

-Start the pf firewall for the current sesison, or reboot to restart your box.
+Start the pf firewall for the current session, or reboot to restart your box.

 	$ service pf onestart
 	$ service pf onestatus